Bureau of Labor Statistics

 Industrial Engineering is a wide-ranging field that touches many different industries and many different parts of our national economy.
 It's concerned with the design, improvement and installation of systems integrating people, materials, equipment and energy.
 The Master of Science in Industrial Engineering (IENM) program is designed to prepare students who hold a Bachelor of Science in industrial engineering or other engineering disciplines for advanced level professional practice in industrial engineering.

-The Department of Industrial and Manufacturing Engineering at Western Michigan University strives to be recognized as a leader in state-of-the-art education, providing continuously improving, student-centered education and research environments for students and faculty.
+The Department of Industrial and Entrepreneurial Engineering and Engineering Management at Western Michigan University strives to be recognized as a leader in state-of-the-art education, providing continuously improving, student-centered education and research environments for students and faculty.
 We offer programs that emphasize a strong relationship with industry, fostering student interaction with faculty and industry professionals focused on appropriate methods for improving processes, products, and systems.

 WMU's Department of Industrial and Manufacturing Engineering is a Registered Education Provider for the Project Management Institute.
 Earn Professional Development Units (PDUs) for your Project Management Professional (PMP) credential when you take IME 6140.